xuyyrobin/HelloWord/README.md

 try to use github
 ========
 hello world
-this advertisement is calculated to compell to children.
+this advertisement is calculated to appeal to children.